LucasMW/mongaComp/README.txt

 grammar.c & grammar.h are generated using bison

 test/ contains test suites.
 Each folder is a collection of test cases.
-For instance, take the simple folder which contains most of the tests Each test have a name and consist of two files: name.monga and name.answer name.monga is the input the lexical analyzer receives and name.answer, the expected output.
+For instance, take the checks folder which contains most of the tests Each test have a name and consist of two files: name.monga and name.answer name.monga is the input the compiler receives and name.answer, the expected output.
-They are compared textually.
+The result and the answer are compared textually.
 If they are equal, the test is OK.
 If they are different, the difference is shown on console

-the test script is found at test/script.sh .
+Each test suite has its own script .

-temp/ is a folder for between compilation and is not currently used
+temp/ is a folder for temporary files during a compilation